pinax-network/chains/README.md

 ### Adding / Validating Graph IDs

 We use the `graph_id` field to match our chains to The Graph's.
 You can check the available graph IDs in the [Graphs](/types/graph.types.ts) file, which is [generated automatically](/scripts/generate/graphid_type.js) by fetching supported chains from The Graph's API.
-You can run `npm run generate:graphid` to update the graph IDs.
+You can run `npm run generate:type_graphid` to update the graph IDs.

 ### Updating the Chain Type